Copper in dietDiet - copper

 Copper is an essential trace mineral present in all body tissues.

-Copper, along with iron, helps in the formation of red blood cells.
-It also helps in keeping the blood vessels, nerves, immune system, and bones healthy.
+Copper works with iron to help the body form red blood cells.
+It also helps keep the blood vessels, nerves, immune system, and bones healthy.
+Copper also aids in iron absorption.

 Normally people have enough copper in the foods they eat.
 Menkes disease (kinky hair syndrome) is a very rare disorder of copper metabolism that is present before birth.
 It occurs in male infants.